PSA Group: Joint ventures and collaborations

-Sevel SpA
+Sevel S.p.A.

-Sevel (Société Européenne de Véhicules Légers SA and Società Europea Veicoli Leggeri-Sevel S.p.A.) was established in 1978 and is equally owned by PSA Group (Peugeot Citroën DS) and Fiat.
+Sevel (Société Européenne de Véhicules Légers SA and Società Europea Veicoli Leggeri-Sevel S.p.A.) was established in 1978 and is equally owned by PSA Group and Fiat.
 As a result of this, two factories have been built assembling three ranges of vehicles, Sevel Nord and Sevel Sud.
-Peugeot and Fiat's Argentinian operations were also joined under the name of Sevel Argentina S.A.
-(Sociedad Europea de Vehículos para Latinoamérica), although Fiat withdrew in 1995.
+Peugeot and Fiat's Argentine operations were also joined under the name of Sevel Argentina S.A.
+(Sociedad Europea de Vehículos para Latinoamérica), although Fiat withdrew from Sevel in 1995.
 Currently Sevel builds the Fiat Ducato, Peugeot Boxer, and Citroën Jumper.

-Dongfeng Peugeot Citroën Automobile
+Dongfeng Peugeot-Citroën Automobile

 The joint venture with the Chinese company Dongfeng Motor Corporation (later Dongfeng Motor Group) was established in 1992 and produces the Citroën C-Triomphe, 207, 307 and 408 models at factories in Wuhan and Xiangyang.

-Peugeot Citroën Mitsubishi Automotiv Rus
+Peugeot Citroën Mitsubishi Automotive Rus

 The Kaluga factory was built by the Russian-based joint venture between PSA Peugeot Citroën (70%) and Mitsubishi Motors (30%) established in 2011.
 The site builds the Mitsubishi Outlander, Pajero Sport, and the Peugeot 308 and Citroën C4.
-From 2018, Peugeot Expert and Citroën Jumpy are built on site.
+From 2018, the Peugeot Expert and Citroën Jumpy are built on site.